lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 Many production systems use this approach and I don't want to create a bias that it's terrible, but alongside my developer experience it difficult a lot understand/testing and maintaining features.
 I Have  listed some reasons for that:

 1. **Hard to understand and maintain**: Let's suppose that:  I found a bug on my reactjs application on the API request to add a user ⇒ let's see what's going on the backend? ⇒ the post request to add User implementation has over 500 lines on the controller, a lot of if and else, etc 😱
-2. Most part of the bugs sits on business layer/logic of your application
+2. Most part of the bugs sits on the business layer/logic of your application
 3. Impossible to reutilize the code in two different controllers: Let's suppose that the User Service has a method `getUser` and needed to be used in two different controllers
-4. Hard to test: If you are using TDD, is hard to test controllers as it have many duties.
+4. Hard to test: If you are using TDD, is hard to test controllers as it has many duties.

 Let's imagine that you want to develop an API to allow a frontend or a mobile application to add new CARS to the database and you want to display it in a frontend or mobile application.
 You will probably map a new route something like `/cars` to a controller method handler, for example: